 Pinterest does not reveal any specific DAU figures, though we are told that as of December 31st 2018, 57% of monthly-active users were weekly active users.

-Total US Pinterest user numbers climbed to 82 million in the fourth quarter of 2018.
-This represents a slowdown in US growth for Pinterest, even as international user numbers continue to climb.
+As you’ll see below, we’ve seen a slowdown in US growth for Pinterest, even as international user numbers continue to climb.
 Pinterest has deliberately been pursuing international growth by localising content into different languages.

 These figures had previously risen from 72.3 million to 77.4 million between 2017 and 2018, according to eMarketer statistics.
 This represents an increase of 7%, which supplements a 13.8% increase between 2016 and 2017.